0kira-vgl/0kira-vgl/README.md

 - 📚 Currently, I am studying Systems Development at Etec.

+- 💻 My goal is to become an excellent software and cybersecurity engineer.

 - 🍿 I enjoy reading, whether it's a good book or manga.
 Additionally, I like watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and to problem-solving.
 </details>